joer14/ThesisPaper/source/08_calc_explanation.md

 ### Model Generation

 Once the dataset was prepared, generating the models was fairly simple.
-We used the Python library Scikit-learn's implementation of multinomial Logistic Regression to compute the two logistic regressions.
+We used the Python library Scikit-learn's [@scikit-learn] implementation of multinomial Logistic Regression to compute the two logistic regressions.
 Once the two logistic regressions for sub-therapeutic and supra-therapeutic aPTT are generated they can be stored for later use as long as the dataset has not changed.

 ### Model Prediction

-To generate the final dose curves for a specific patient we use scikit-learn's logistic regression predict_proba function.
+To generate the final dose curves for a specific patient, we use Scikit-learn's logistic regression predict_proba function .
 A function was created to output the probability of sub-therapeutic, sup-therapeutic aPTT given a patients features and a dose.
-For graphical purposes we call this function repeatedly for varying infusion rates in the range of 0 to 34 units/Kg/HR in steps of 0.5 units/Kg/HR.
+For graphical purposes, we call this function repeatedly for varying infusion rates in the range of 0 to 34 units/Kg/HR in steps of 0.5 units/Kg/HR.
 Predicting the specific infusion rate which maximizes the probability of a therapeutic outcome can also be thought of as finding the point which minimizes the sum of the probabilities of sub-therapeutic and supra-therapeutic (see equation 1).
-Using this fact we used the python library scipy's minimize_scalar function which implements Brent's Method and let it solve for the highest probability with a tolerance of .01%.
+Using this fact we used the Python library Scipy's minimize_scalar [@scipy] function which implements Brent's Method [@Brents] and let it solve for the highest probability with a tolerance of .01% .
 The infusion rate curves and the optimal dose are then cached in Postgres for future queries that match the same patient features, given that the initial dataset has not changed.

 <!-- from scipy.optimize import minimize_scalar -->